ITCODEHELP/typescript/README.md

 ```

 ### Step 2
 Build Jupita.
 Insert your API key as the token as well as a touchpoint user ID.
-In the example below '2' represents the touchpoint_id;
+In the example below '2' represents the touchpointId;

 ```
 const { Jupita } = require("@jupita/jupita-sdk")